Gréco Casadesus

 Casadesus composed soundtracks for a diverse range of productions, such as Divertimento, with Kellan Lutz, Torrey DeVitto, Ola Rapace, Götz Otto by Keyvan Sheikhalishahi, The Climb, a fiction movie by the American director Bob Swaim, the animated film Babar: King of the Elephants, adapted from the classic French comic by Jean de Brunhof, or the TV series Jesus by Serge Moati.
 He also wrote seven hours of music for the restored version of the 1921 film Les Trois Mousquetaires, by Henri Diamant-Berger.

-Fascinated by the genius of Étienne-Jules Marey (1830-1904), inventor of the first moving images, he wrote the symphonic suite Sept Mouvements de Vie in 2008, performed by an orchestra, as images by Marey were projected on a film screen.
+Fascinated by the genius of Étienne-Jules Marey (1830–1904), inventor of the first moving images, he wrote the symphonic suite Sept Mouvements de Vie in 2008, performed by an orchestra, as images by Marey were projected on a film screen.
 More recently, he composed the music score for several documentary films, such as La Guerre d'Hollywood, Jack London, une aventure américaine, and the TV series Jusqu'au dernier.

 In 2002, he founded the Union des Compositeurs de Musiques de Films (UCMF), a lobbying group defending the interests of music creators.
 He remained its president until 2005, and then its honorary chairman.
 In 2003, Casadesus was nominated "Personality of the year" by the trade journal Musique Info Hebdo.
 In 2012 he was awarded the Henri-Langlois Award.

 Biography

 Early life and education

 Casadesus grew up in a family of artists.
-His father, Marius Casadesus (1892-1981), was a violinist and a composer, and his mother, Gladys Thibaud (1928), was a pianist.
-He began studying music with his parents, learning the violin at age 3 with his father, and piano at age 5 with his mother.
+His father, Marius Casadesus (1892–1981), was a violinist and a composer, and his mother, Gladys Thibaud (1928), was a pianist.
+He began studying music with his parents, learning the violin with his father at the age of 3, and piano at age 5 with his mother.

-He grew up in Montmartre (Casadesus Square) in Paris, and from 9 years old, he studied at the Conservatoire de Paris, training 8 hours a day, which earned him the First Medal in theory as well as a prize in piano at the Versailles Conservatory.
+He grew up in Montmartre (Casadesus Square) in Paris, and from the age of 9 years old, he studied at the Conservatoire de Paris, training 8 hours daily, which earned him the First Medal in theory as well as a prize in piano at the Versailles Conservatory.

-He started his career at age 22 as an artistic director at EMI Classics, where he oversaw the recording of over 200 albums including artists such as Mstislav Rostropovich, Leonard Bernstein and Georges Prêtre.
+He started his career at the age of age 22 as an artistic director at EMI Classics, where he oversaw the recording of over 200 albums including artists such as Mstislav Rostropovich, Leonard Bernstein and Georges Prêtre.
 While in contact with these artists, he broadened his musical language and orchestration style.